gnafit/gna/doc/source/reactor.rst

 using ``Enu[:, 2]`` and ``xsec[:, 2]`` (because ``ctheta[2] == 0``),
 but suppose your integration code is more intelligent and uses different number of ``ctheta`` points for each energy bin.
-The array in that case will likely be unshaped and to access it will be required to do more complicated values selection.
-That's one of the reason why there is no generic plotting command implemented, it needs a bit of a special care.
+The array in that case will likely be unshaped and to access it more complicated values selection will be required.
+That's one of the reasons why there is no generic plotting command implemented since it needs a special care.

 If you don't like default binning, you can change it with ``--binning``.
 Four parameters should be passed -- detector name (here